Puyodead1/quick-spotify-wrapper/README.md

 # Spotify API Wrapper

-Full documentation can be found at: [documentation link](https://puyodead1.github.io/quick-spotify-wrapper)
+Full documentation can be found [here](https://puyodead1.github.io/quick-spotify-wrapper)

 For support you can join my Discord server: